 Similarly, some might develop running routines as their preferred method of dryland training to work out their glutes and hamstrings, and perhaps even build stamina and shed off some extra fat.
 For the same intended purposes, others choose to head to the gym to get back in shape before they head off to ski.
 Yet still, enthusiastic skiers may even choose to follow ski conditioning programs to solely focus on their skiing.

-4 The Best Classic and Skating Roller Skis
+4 The Best Roller Skis for Classic and Skate Styles

 We have rounded up 4 of the best roller skis for enthusiasts of both the classic and skating skiing styles.
 Read on ahead to find some of the best options available!

 The lightweight aluminum alloy frame with built-in stability features of the KV+ Launch Skate Roller Skis makes them a great choice of roller skis.
 Thanks to the curved shaft, these roller skis have a low center of gravity and can provide increased stability to the skier.
 The pair of skis comes with both regular and slow sets of wheels.